-You could be: engaged to be married, living with a partner or about to start cohabiting, a wife, a husband, a civil partner, a child’s guardian or a grandparent requiring advice or representation on any of the following - separation, divorce, cohabitation, children related issues, financial settlement matters or domestic violence.
+You could be: engaged to be married, living with a partner or about to start cohabiting, a wife, a husband, a civil partner, a child’s guardian or a grandparent requiring advice or representation on any of the following - a pre-nuptial agreement, separation, divorce, cohabitation, children related issues, financial settlement matters or domestic violence.

 Do contact us to take advantage of our free half hour consultation for initial guidance or longer fixed fee meeting for more in-depth advice.